-Baby boy's brave fight for life
+Baby boy's brave fight for life despite heart defect and genetic disorder

 "He loves shiny things, especially cellophane.
 Sometimes he has a bad temper but he's generally happy and bubbly and smiles a lot".

-Kahu's home is currently the hospital- he has never seen the light of day or gone home.
+Kahu's home is currently the hospital.
+He has never seen the light of day or gone home.
 He doesn't have a nursery to go home to "just in case".

 There are a few family photos of Kahu with his family and a bronze mould of his hand and arm - gifted by Baby Loss NZ "just in case" - he dies.